bbustin/bbustin/content/posts/2025-05-18_titlebridge_my_first_app.md

 +++

 [TitleBridge](@/apps/titlebridge/index.md) converts captions in Final Cut into editable titles.
-It runs inside Final Cut and works with drag and drop.
+It runs inside Final Cut and uses easy dragging and dropping.
 There's no longer any need to export captions, load them up into another app, have the other app generate FCPXML with the titles, and then import the FCPXML back into Final Cut.